Phase Transitions of Spectral Initialization for High-Dimensional Nonconvex Estimation

 which measures the degree of the alignment between the two vectors, approaches $1$ with high probability, when the number of samples $m \ge c_1 n \log^3 n$.
 This sufficient condition on sample complexity was later improved to $m \ge c_2 n \log n$ in \cite{Candes:2013xy}, and further improved to $m \ge c_3 n$ in \cite{Chen:2015eu} with an additional trimming step on the measurements.
 In these expressions, $c_1, c_2, c_3$ stand for some unspecified numerical constants.

 In this paper, we provide a precise asymptotic characterization of the performance of the spectral method under Gaussian measurements.
-Although it was originally proposed for the special case of phase retrieval, the spectral method is applicable to a much broader class of models.
-Therefore, in our analysis, we consider general acquisition models under arbitrary conditional distributions $f(y \,\vert\, \va_i^T \vxi)$.
-Moreover, unlike previous work, which only provides bounds for $\rho(\vxi, \vx_1)$, we derive the exact high-dimensional limit of this value.
+Our analysis considers general acquisition models under arbitrary conditional distributions $f(y \,\vert\, \va_i^\top \vxi)$, of which the phase retrieval problem is a special case.
+Unlike previous work, which only provides bounds for $\rho(\vxi, \vx_1)$, we derive the exact high-dimensional limit of this value.
 In particular, we show that, as $n$ and $m$ both tend to infinity with the \emph{sampling ratio} $\alpha \bydef m/n$ kept fixed, the squared cosine similarity $\rho$ converges in probability to a limit value $\rho(\alpha)$.
 Explicit formulas are provided for computing $\rho(\alpha)$.